HadrienG/tutorials/unix/fully_walking.md

 `ls -l ngs_course_data | grep "Jan"`

-will only give you the files and directories created in January
+will only give you the files and directories created in January.

 Tip: There are various options you can use with the grep command, look at the manual!

-Pipes are extremely useful to connect various bioinformatics softwares together.
+Pipes are extremely useful to connect various bioinformatics software together.
 We'll use them extensively later.